Photo credit: Louise Flanagan.

 The Yes side received 1,995 votes, the No side received 1,167 overall.
 Yes won in all buildings.
 Sutherland School of Law had the highest count of No votes at 48%.

 The petition to hold the referendum was organised by UCD Sinn Féin’s O’Connor/Humphreys Cumann.
 NUI Galway and UCC have also passed a referendum in their universities for their Students’ Union to campaign for a United Ireland and Trinity students will vote on the same issue this week.
 All four referendums were petitioned for by their respective Sinn Féin Societies.

 In UCC, 63% of students voted for a United Ireland Stance.
 NUI Galway posed a more specific question to their student body than UCD did.
 2,337 students (74% of valid poll) voted Yes to the question: “That NUI Galway Students’ Union supports the reunification of the island of Ireland and calls on the State to hold a national referendum on the question of such reunification.”

-Even if a referendum were to happen in the South, Northern Ireland would not be bound by its results.
-The only people who could decide to a United Ireland are the people of the North and it is unclear how universities in the South will be able to influence them in any way.
+Even if a referendum were to happen in the Republic, Northern Ireland would not be bound by its results.
+As stated by The Belfast Agreement, the only people who could decide to a United Ireland are the people of Northern Ireland.
+It is very doubtful that universities in the Republic will be able to influence the people of Northern Ireland in any way.

-Although, they are now mandated to do so, it is unclear however, how these students’ union in the south will be able to campaign effectively for a United Ireland.
+Although, they are now mandated to do so, how these students’ union in the Republic will be able to campaign effectively for a United Ireland is unclear.